jarvelov/cgminer-keep-alive/README.md

 Known issues
 ==================
-Double output when a new cgminer instance is spawned and the scripts switches to the new log file
+Double output when a new cgminer instance is spawned and the scripts switches to the new log file The debug mode's log outputs to the current directory, it must be writeable or multiple error messages will be thrown.

 Planned features
 ==================

 * Support for multiple cgminer instances
-* Ability to an send email when cgminer crasches.
+* Optionally send an email when cgminer crasches.
+* Save program log to a file with configurable path (normal and debug mode)
+* Better-looking output